 Heavy commuter traffic between the two major cities certainly contributes to the number of car accidents.
 Even after recently raising the speed limit, ADOT admitted that traffic on the highway had reached its maximum capacity.
 Lengthy stretches that lack guardrails and a center barrier separating opposing sides create an even greater risk for rollovers and head-on collisions.
 A whopping one-third of accidents on this stretch of roadway involve a drunk driver.
 With a staggering 483 fatalities over a 6-year period, Interstate 10 has unfortunately earned our number one spot as the most dangerous road in Arizona.

 You Deserve an Advocate!

 Are you planning a trip to Arizona?
 Keep in mind that some highways are inherently more dangerous than others.
 If you or someone you know have been hurt in an accident through no fault of your own, you will want the most trusted personal injury attorney to guide you through the steps toward your recovery.

 When you hire the Advocates to represent your legal claim, you are getting one of the best accident lawyers in Utah to fight for the compensation you are rightfully owed.
-We will work tirelessly to make sure that insurance adjusters offer you the best possible settlement amount you deserve.
+We will work tirelessly to make sure that insurance adjusters offer you the best possible settlement amount.
 Don’t hesitate to contact us after your collision.
 We are here to help you.
 Call The Advocates today at 801-326-0809 or click here to chat with an attorney on our homepage.